 - Reductions in domestic producer subsidies

 The AOA was implemented over a 6-10 year period, beginning in 1996.
-Article 15 provided for differential and preferential treatment for developing nations who were signatories.
+Article 15 provided differential and preferential treatment for developing nations who were signatories.

-The AOA committed to begin negotiations on the details around implementation by 2000, and the negotiations began timely in that year.
+The AOA committed to begin negotiations on the details around implementation by 2000, and the negotiations began timely that year.
 The culmination of those actions would be part of the Doha Round.